Dhiru12321/Dhiru12321/README.md

 ## Experience

-**Software engineer — AI evaluation & tooling**
+**Software engineer - AI evaluation & tooling**
-*2026 — present · India*
+*2026 present · India*

-I design evaluation tasks for coding agents, keep instruction / tests / oracle aligned, and build the React and Python surfaces around that loop.
+I design evaluation tasks for coding agents, keep instruction/tests/oracle aligned, and build the React and Python surfaces around that loop.
 The work is part product engineering, part quality bar: if a task is vague or a test is gameable, it does not ship.

 **Frontend & full-stack builder**
-*2023 — 2025 · personal and team projects*
+*2023 - 2025 · personal and team projects*

 Shipped websites and small products end to end: layouts, interaction, APIs, and data.
 Highlights include a live weather client, a personal portfolio, a calculator, and a Valentine experience with music and animation.
 Stack stayed practical — HTML, CSS, JavaScript, React, Firebase, MongoDB.

 **B.Tech, Computer Science**
 *Chandigarh University*

-Coursework plus a lot of self-built projects.
-I used college years to get fluent in web fundamentals, then widened into Python, Java, C/C++, Git, and databases so I could own more of the stack.
+Coursework plus many self-built projects.
+I used my college years to become fluent in web fundamentals, then expanded into Python, Java, C/C++, Git, and databases so I could own more of the stack.

 ---